charlesangelolai/cryptostats-cli-gem/README.md

 ## Usage

-1. Execute inside the directory
+1. Execute inside the directory:

 ```
     $ ruby bin/run
 ```

 2. Enter the crypto number of the cryptocurrency for more details: (1 - 100)

 3. Crypto Stats is displayed.